-Firefighters in the Bachelor of Arts in General Studies (BGS) degree may utilize the Fire and Emergency Services Higher Education (FESHE) curriculum to earn National Fire Academy course certificates, a transcripted certificate, and a minor in Fire Administration in addition to the BGS degree.
-To earn the transcripted certificate and minor, students will complete the seven FESHE curriculum core courses, plus the three courses required for one of the areas of concentration - Fire Administration & Management or Fire Prevention Technology.
+Firefighters in the Bachelor of Arts in General Studies (BGS) degree may utilize the Fire and Emergency Services Higher Education (FESHE) curriculum to earn National Fire Academy course certificates, a transcripted WIU certificate, and a minor in Fire Administration in addition to the BGS degree.
+To earn the transcripted WIU certificate and minor, students will complete a minimum of 30 semester hours: the seven FESHE curriculum core courses, plus the three courses required for one of the areas of concentration - Fire Administration & Management or Fire Prevention Technology.

 Firefighters looking to earn their bachelor's degree have two degree options at Western Illinois University that can be met online, without campus attendance.

 WIU Bachelor of Arts in General Studies (BGS) Degree

 features a flexible option of study where only 40 semester hours of study must be earned through a regionally accredited 4-year institution including ACE recommended firefighter training.
 A minor in Fire Administration and transcripted WIU certificates in Fire Administration & Management and/or Fire Prevention Technology may be earned.

 - WIU Bachelor of Science in Fire Protection Services features a comprehensive major with two separate and unique study options.
 The Fire Administration Option is delivered online and designed for working firefighters seeking promotion to senior leadership positions.
 The Fire Science Option, with classes delivered on-campus in a traditional setting, is ideally suited for students preparing for a career in the fire service.
 Please contact the School of Law Enforcement and Justice Administration at LEJA@wiu.edu or (309) 298-1038 if you have questions about this degree option.